-The library has a variety of resources to help you study for a standardized test.
+The Library has a variety of resources to help you study for a standardized test.
 One of the best resources is Testing and Education Reference Center.
-To access this resource, go to the library’s website, and click the Databases link.
+To access this resource, go to the Library's website, and click the Databases button.

-Testing & Education Reference Center is the last database listed on the Library’s Recommended Databases listings on the left.
+Testing & Education Reference Center is the last database listed on the Library's Recommended Databases.
 You may need to scroll down to see it.
 This database provides preparation and practice tests for many standardized tests.
 To access this database, click its title.